BubTec/HomeAssistant/MotionActivatedLightOff/README.md

 ## How It Works

-1. **Motion Detected**: When motion is detected and the light is on:
-   - Cancels any pending turn-off timer
-   - Logs the cancellation (if logging enabled)

-2. **Motion Stops**: When motion stops and the light is on:
+1. **Motion Stops**: When motion stops and the light is on:
    - Starts the turn-off timer
    - Logs the timer start (if logging enabled)

-3. **Timer Expires**: After the specified delay:
+2. **Timer Expires**: After the specified delay:
    - Checks if motion is still not detected
+   - Checks if the light is still on
    - Turns off the light
-   - Resets the timer state
    - Logs the action (if logging enabled)

+**Note**: Each time motion stops, a new timer starts.
+If motion is detected again, the automation will trigger again when motion stops.

 ## Configuration Examples